fttlov/JCAdvance/README.md

 To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart).

 #### Automatic Calibration (Recommended)
-By default, the emulator constantly recalibrates your controller in the background by two methods: <br>
-1. **Active: Stillness (The "Desk" Method):**
-   Whenever you place the controller on a flat surface for about 2 second, the algorithm detects the silence and instantly recalculates the absolute zero point.  <br>
+By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 2 second, the algorithm detects the silence and instantly recalculates the absolute zero point. <br>
-2. **Passive: Sensor Fusion (The "In-Air" Method):**
-   You don't always have to put the controller down!
-The emulator constantly compares the gyro rotation against the gravity sensor (accelerometer).
-Because normal gameplay (mostly horizontal panning) isn't enough for the sensors to calculate 3D space, you can actively force a recalibration: simply draw a wide, fast, complex movement like **"Infinity sign** in the air with your controller about 2-3 seconds.
-This complex 3D motion exposes all axes to gravity, allowing the algorithm to calculate and subtract the drift error on the fly.

-However, these methods do not offer a 100% guarantee.
-During a long gaming session, if none of the conditions are met, auto-calibration simply won't work.
-If you notice a slight drift, simply set up one of the auto-calibration conditions described above.
-Or use manual calibration.

 #### Manual Calibration (Hotkey)
 If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time: